pingcap/docs/reference/best-practices/java-app.md

 It is a common practice that the connection pool size is well adjusted according to the application's own needs.
 Take HikariCP as an example:

 - `maximumPoolSize`: The maximum number of connections in the connection pool.
 If this value is too large, TiDB consumes resources to maintain useless connections.
 If this value is too small, the application gets slow connections.
 So configure this value for your own good.
 For details, see [About Pool Sizing](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).
 - `minimumIdle`: The minimum number of idle connections in the connection pool.
-It is mainly used to store some connections to respond to sudden requests when the application is idle.
+It is mainly used to reserve some connections to respond to sudden requests when the application is idle.
 You can also configure it according to your application needs.

-When the application uses the connection pool, it needs to return the connection after it is done.
-It is also recommended that the application use the corresponding connection pool monitoring (such as `metricRegistry`) to monitor the connection pool issue in time.
+The application needs to return the connection after finishing using it.
+It is also recommended that the application should use the corresponding connection pool monitoring (such as `metricRegistry`) to locate the connection pool issue in time.

 ### Probe configuration